drewww/prism/_sources/making-a-roguelike/part7.rst.txt

 ===================

 In this section of the tutorial we'll create a more interesting place to kick kobolds, and put some in the game world to start.

 Getting started on a map
 ------------------------

 Let's create a new file in the root of the project called ``levelgen.lua``.
-We're gonna want to return a function from this module that takes a few parameters.
+We'll return a function from this module that takes a few parameters.

 .. code:: lua

+   local PARTITIONS = 3

    --- @param rng RNG
    --- @param player Actor